 There are three easy ways to access the content.
 A user could select a Volume or Business Stage of interest and then sequentially browse through the articles.
 They could speed up the process by selecting a specific chapter or section within the Volume or Stage.
-Alternatively, they could search the entire site by Key Word, Article Title, Article Name, Volume, Chapter, or Section. .
+Alternatively, they could search the entire site by one of the 1,700 Keywords, or by Article Title, Article Name, Volume, Chapter, or Section.

 The user needs to enter their name, email address, and company.
 Upon completion, the site will send a welcome message to the user's email account and ask them to create a password to enable the content downloading capability.